-It shall be recognized that this compact will not be read in such a way that limits the use of future technology.
-This Compact shall not be interpreted such that if the technology is not mentioned, then it is not allowed.
-As new technology is developed, the Tribe and the State shall review this Compact under agreed upon provisions, make changes and incorporate new standards for the technology.

-17. Section XVI.A.4. of the Compact is amended as follows:
+- A. It shall be recognized that this compact should not be read in such a way that limits the use of future technology.
+This Compact shall not be interpreted that if the technology is not mentioned, then it is not allowed.
+As new technology is developed, the Tribe and the State shall review this Compact under agreed upon provisions, make changes and incorporate new standards for the technology. - 17.
+Section XVI.A.13. of the compact is amended by deleting it in its entirety. - 18.
+Section XVI.B.2. of the Compact is amended by deleting it in its entirety.